waldrain/waldrain.github.io/moniwonig.md

   <<<newline>>>
   print( "total volume %.2f" % v )
-2025-01-15 araceli used up what i had prepared for immediate use, added new stack of ca. 0.1 m3
+2025-01-15 araceli used up what i had prepared for immediate use, added new stack of ca. 0.1 m3 2026-02-26 EGMreansported by hand and foot from waldrain, sawed and stacked for maike ca. 1.5 x 0.6 x 1.8 = 1.62 m3

 ## strassenlicht